Irina Alexeeva: 2019

 Despite being named to the national team for 2019, Valentina Rodionenko confirmed that Alexeeva had left the national team in order to focus on NCAA gymnastics in the United States.
 While Alexeeva had not announced any commitments, she had an official visit to Stanford University the previous fall, sparking rumors that she'd join their gymnastics team.

 On September 20, Alexeeva announced on Instagram that she will be attending Stanford University and competing on their gymnastics team, starting in the 2020–2021 school year.
 She will be the first Russian national WAG team member to compete in NCAA gymnastics.
 In November she signed her National Letter of Intent with the Stanford Cardinal gymnastics team.

 Collegiate gymnastics career

-2020–2021 season

-Alexeeva redshirted the season due to having 90 bone chips removed from her hip.
+Alexeeva redshirted the 2020–2021 season due to having 90 bone chips removed from her hip.
+She made her collegiate debut in 2022.

-2021–2022 season

-Alexeeva made her collegiate debut in 2022.
 She competed in four meets before stopping to focus on her continued recovery.

-2022–2023 season

 Alexeeva returned to competition on January 6, 2023 at the Super 16 Invitational where she only competed on uneven bars.
 The following week she competed in a dual meet against San Jose where she made her collegiate debut on balance beam.
 She earned scores of 9.875 (uneven bars) and 9.85 (balance beam) towards Stanford's victory.
 She was named Pac-12 Coaches Choice of the Week.